Richard R. Nelson: Roles

-Nelson is currently the George Blumenthal Professor Emeritus of International and Public Affairs, Business, and Law, and the director of the Program on Science, Technology and Global Development at Columbia's The Earth Institute.
-He is also a part-time faculty in the Manchester Institute of Innovation Research (MIoIR, formerly known as PREST), University of Manchester.
+Nelson was the George Blumenthal Professor Emeritus of International and Public Affairs, Business, and Law, and the director of the Program on Science, Technology and Global Development at Columbia's The Earth Institute.
+He was also a part-time faculty in the Manchester Institute of Innovation Research (MIoIR, formerly known as PREST), University of Manchester.
 Previously he was professor at Oberlin College, Carnegie Mellon University, and Yale University (1968–1986) where he was the director of the Institute for Social and Policy Studies (1981–1986).

-Nelson has cooperated with Erik Reinert and his heterodox economics network The Other Canon Foundation.
+Nelson cooperated with Erik Reinert and his heterodox economics network The Other Canon Foundation.

 Work

 Difficult public policy issues

 In 1977 Nelson wrote an essay, The Moon and the Ghetto: An Essay on Public Policy Analysis, which asked "If we can put a man on the moon, why can't we solve the problem of the ghetto?"
 He argued that public policy progress was often hampered by the partial, and often faulty, conceptualisation of problems and solutions by the different decision-making parties.
 Economists, public policy experts and technologists all understand problems within their own terms of reference, and thus challenge the validity of other perspectives.
 This leads to muddling of values and facts, and to internecine policy warfare.
 Nelson recommended open-minded dialogue and a sequential, experimental approach to hard problems.